Enjoy Family Time on Every Device

 The term data cap is frequently used when talking about internet services.
 To help you understand exactly what Beehive Broadband means when we say we have no data caps here’s a breakdown of what data caps are referring to.
 Data caps limit the amount of data you can use, either over a period of time — like a monthly data cap — or by limiting your bandwidth, which affects your internet speed.
 On occasion companies will limit both.

 Each and every device connected to your internet service — computers, smartphones, TVs, game consoles, smart home devices like thermostats, refrigerators, doorbells and more — uses data and takes up a portion of your bandwidth.
-If a company is placing monthly caps or slowing your data down, it affects how well your devices work.
+If an internet service provider is placing monthly caps or slowing your data down, it affects how well your devices work.

 What are Fiber Optics?